xpnteam/xpnet/README.md

 The following are currently actively being worked on:

-* Implement tooling or procedures to make it easier to create a plugin and get it installed or distributed, with an immediate focus on Windows 32-bit and 64-bit.
+- [ ] Implement tooling or procedures to make it easier to create a plugin and get it installed or distributed, with an immediate focus on Windows 32-bit and 64-bit.

 With the help of contributors, I'd like to see XPNet grow in at least the following ways:

-* Expand to macOS and Linux.
+- [ ] Expand to macOS and Linux.
 (Most of the native code is written in standard C or C++ so the effort here should be moderate for someone with good C/C++ and relevant platform experience.)
-* Expose more of the X-Plane API.
+- [ ] Expose more of the X-Plane API.
 We've got Data and Processing covered so far; there are several other major subsystems, like Graphics, Camera, Planes, Navigation, and so on.

 There are also some specific parts of the API and usage experience that could be improved.

+- [ ] Autoamtically detect and use any compatible .NET Core install found in <Plugin-Path>/64/dotnet (or <Plugin-Path>/32/dotnet) instead of assuming release 1.1.1.
-* Automatically find the plugin to load in simple cases based on naming convention rather than requiring a config entry.
-I tried to do this from the start but it appears that System.Reflection.Metadata is just fundamentally broken in .NET Core, and things like Cecil don't work on Core (at least not in the effort I'm willing to put into it.)
+- [ ] Automatically find the plugin to load in simple cases based on naming convention rather than requiring a config entry.
+I tried to do this from the start but it appears that System.Reflection.Metadata is just fundamentally broken in .NET Core, and things like Cecil don't work on Core (at least not in the effort I'm willing to put into it).
 When the Core tooling gets better, or someone wants to contribute who can provide a solution, revisit this.
-* Publish a nuget package to make it easy to create a plugin.
+- [ ] Publish a nuget package to make it easy to create a plugin.
 The package should ideally be "fat", including binaries for Windows, macOS and Linux in appropriate arch subdirectories, so that you can easily create plugin projects that reference XPNet and which you can then just xcopy-deploy into X-Plane.
-* Build out the Fluent Data API.
+- [ ] Build out the Fluent Data API.
 What we have so far is more a concept than anything.
 Possibly this is a template/tool that creates the Fluent API from the DataRefs.txt that comes with X-Plane, instead of building the thing by hand.
-* Extend the test harness to be more generally useful for other plugins beyond the sample Logging plugin.
+- [ ] Extend the test harness to be more generally useful for other plugins beyond the sample Logging plugin.

+Additionally, the following aspects of the X-Plane API need mappings to XPNet.

+- [ ] Registering custom DataRefs (to expose to other plugins).
+- [ ] XPLMDisplay
+- [ ] XPLMMenus
+- [ ] XPLMGraphics
+- [ ] XPLMUtilities
+- [ ] XPLMCamera
+- [ ] XPLMPlanes
+- [ ] XPLMNavigation
+- [ ] Widgets (XPLMWidgets / XPLMWidgetDefs / XPLMWidgetUtils / XPLMStandardWidgets)
+- [ ] XPUIGraphics
+- [ ] XPLMScenery
+- [ ] XPLM Feature Keys

 ## Developing a Plugin